webrtc-rs/webrtc/examples/README.md

   from the server side in this example.
 - ✅ [Data Channels Close](data-channels-close): Example data-channels-close is a variant of data-channels that allow playing with the life cycle of data channels.
-- [ ] [Data Channels Detach](data-channels-detach): The data-channels-detach example shows how you can send/recv
-  DataChannel messages using the underlying DataChannel implementation directly.
-This provides a more idiomatic way of interacting with Data Channels.
-- [ ] [Data Channels Detach Create](data-channels-detach-create): Example data-channels-detach-create shows how you can
-  send/recv DataChannel messages using the underlying DataChannel implementation directly.
-This provides a more idiomatic way of interacting with Data Channels.
-The difference with the data-channels-detach example is that the data channel is initialized in this example.
 - [ ] [Data Channels Flow Control](data-channels-flow-control): Example data-channels-flow-control shows how to use flow control.
 - [ ] [Offer Answer](offer-answer): Example offer-answer is an example of two webrtc-rs or pion instances communicating